Original Gangstas: Plot

-The movie opens to a narration detailing the poor economic state of a gang-ridden Gary, Indiana.
+The movie opens to a narration (by Ron O'Neal) detailing the poor economic state of a gang-ridden Gary, Indiana.
 The narrator explains to the audience of how the city came into such a state.
-After the opening narrative, the scene switches to the base of operations for the Rebels, a local street gang, and a one-on-one basketball game between a Rebel gang member and a local boy named Kenny Thompson.
+After the opening narrative, the scene switches to the base of operations for the Rebels, a local street gang, and a one-on-one basketball game between a Rebels gang member and a local boy named Kenny Thompson.
 Kenny humiliates the Rebel by winning and taking the gambled winnings as his own.
 After he leaves, Spyro, the current co-leader of the Rebels (opposite Damien) is under the impression that Kenny's skills are something more than "something he picked up."
 He instructs his lieutenant, Kayo, to exact retribution on Kenny for being hustled.

 While Kenny and his friend Marcus are relaxing at a diner, Kenny decides to call his girlfriend.
 He enters a phone booth to make the call but is subsequently shot and killed by Kayo in a drive-by shooting.
 The owners of the grocery store, Marvin Bookman and Gracie Bookman, two members of the community well-respected by both the Rebels and local citizens, feel that justice should be brought to Kenny's murderer and discloses the license plate number of the shooter's vehicle.

 When the Rebels discover this, Spyro orders Kayo to dispose of the vehicle.
 Kayo and the Rebels then proceed to confront Marvin about his assistance to the investigators of Kenny's death.
 Marvin argues that Kenny was a good person and did not deserve to be shot.
 The co-leaders of the Rebels describe how they respected the Bookmans' store and, while others around it were robbed and ransacked, their store was left alone.
 The fact that Marvin would "sell them out" expresses a high amount of disrespect to the Rebels, who immediately seek revenge on Marvin.
-Eventually, Kayo and Bobby, with a group of fellow Rebels, attack the grocery store, resulting in the near-fatal shooting of Marvin by Bobby.
+Eventually, Kayo and initiate Bobby, with a group of fellow Rebels, attack the grocery store, resulting in the near-fatal shooting of Marvin by Bobby.

-The attack on Marvin's life prompts his son, pro football coach and ex-Rebel John Bookman, to return to the impoverished Gary neighborhood to find Bobby the shooter.
-After seeing his father, John goes to save his father's shop and kicked all the Rebels fellows out of there.
+The attack on Marvin's life prompts his son, pro football coach and ex-Rebel John Bookman, to return to the impoverished Gary neighborhood to find Bobby.
+After seeing his father, John goes to save his father's shop and kicks all the Rebels members out of there.
 Then he goes to a local barbershop, where Kayo eventually turns up.
 Trouble immediately brews, and John and the gang members fight.
 John has the upper hand but is overpowered.
 Jake Trevor, another original Rebel, enters the fray and saves John.
-After the fight, the two converse, and it is revealed that Jake is here to bury his illegitimate son, Kenny Thompson.
+After the fight, the two converse, and it is revealed that Jake is here to bury Kenny, who was his illegitimate son.
 Jake goes to visit "Slick", who reveals to Jake that his son was killed because he hustled the Rebels.
 Jake is astounded and enraged that his son was killed over money.